 Once you have registered with the Public Employment Service, you apply for benefits by contacting the unemployment insurance fund you are a member of.
 If you are not a member of an unemployment insurance fund, you can apply for basic benefits from the Alfa unemployment insurance fund.

 If you have a Swedish electronic ID, you log into ‘My pages’ on the website of your unemployment insurance fund.
 There, you can see what information you need to provide to find out what benefits you are entitled to.
 Contact your unemployment insurance fund if you need help logging in.

 If you do not have a Swedish electronic ID, you can send in information to the unemployment insurance fund using paper forms.

 If you want to get credit for work in another EU country, you need a certificate PD U1.
 In some cases, your unemployment insurance fund can get the PD U1 information through EESSI – an electronic exchange system between institutions in different countries.

 Contact the unemployment insurance fund you are a member of to find out what information they need to calculate your benefits.
 Normally, you need to submit certificates that show what you have done in the past 12 months – for example, worked, studied or been on sick leave.

 Your unemployment insurance fund checks if you meet the requirements and works out what benefits you are entitled to according to current law.
 The benefit amount depends, among other things, on how much you worked, what you earned and how long you have been a member of the unemployment insurance fund.
 Contact the unemployment insurance fund that you are a member of to find out what applies in your case.

-The income-based benefits are up to 80 per cent of your previous salary and a maximum of SEK 26,400 per month before tax.
-You can apply for these benefits if you
+The income-based benefits are up to 80 percent of your previous salary.
+You can apply for these benefits if you:

 - are a member of an unemployment insurance fund and have been a member for the past 12 months